egueli/SpeakerIR_RPi/systemd/README.md

-Copy these files to start SpeakerIR at boot:
+1. Copy these files to start SpeakerIR at boot:

     sudo cp -av *.service /lib/systemd/system

+2. Edit `/lib/systemd/system/irsetup.service` and `/lib/systemd/system/speakerir.service` to use the actual scripts location instead of `/home/enrico/app`.

 Then, enable both services: